captnwalker/GifTastic/README.md

 # GifTastic

-## Adult Cartoon Themed Search Page for Giphy
+## Cartoon Themed Search Page for Giphy

 Button press calls Giphys based on button text.
 Option to create new buttons on any topic.